 Low-Carb Rotisserie Chicken Christmas Salad with Avocado, Pepper, Feta, and Lime

 Rotisserie Chicken Salad gets festive with Christmas colors and the flavors of avocado, red bell pepper, Feta, lime, and cilantro (or green onion)!
-And this amazing salad is low-carb, Keto, low-glycemic, gluten-free, dairy-free, South Beach Diet Phase One, and can easily be Paleo or Whole 30 if you use approved mayo and don’t add the Feta.
-Use the Diet-Type Index to find more recipes like this one.
+And this amazing salad is low-carb, Keto, low-glycemic, gluten-free, and dairy-free.
+Use Salad Recipes to find more recipes like this one.

 There are plenty of ways to adapt this salad to your own taste.
 If you’re not fond of Feta, just leave it out and you’ll have the original salad.
 If you’re not a red pepper fan, just make the Chicken and Avocado Salad instead (although it won’t be red and green, sob!)
 And if you’re not a cilantro fan, I’d just use a generous amount of sliced green onions and skip the cilantro completely.

 But please, please, please do try this salad if you haven’t tried it already.
 A couple of days ago I was working at the computer and I grabbed a small container of leftover salad from the fridge.
 And even though it had been in there for two days and I meant to eat it the day after we made it, I absolutely scarfed down the leftover salad and kind of wanted to stop everything and update the recipe immediately!
 And if you have some other ideas for fun red and green salads for the holidays, let us know about it in the comments!